ftrias/jyserver/README.md

 A Bottle application using the built-in server can only be single threaded and thus all features may not work as expected.
 Most significantly, you cannot evaluate Javascript expressions from server callbacks.
-This limitation is not present if using a multi-threaded server.
+This limitation is not present if using a multi-threaded server such as tornado.

 ```python
 from bottle import route, run